 - 1. The applicant must apply for regular admission and be accepted by ECCC. - 2.
 The applicant must complete the Associate Degree Nursing Program application and submit to the Office of Healthcare Education. - 3.
 The applicant must submit proof of scoring a minimum of 18 composite score on the ACT. - 4.
 The applicant must have a cumulative Grade Point Average (GPA) of 2.00 or higher. - 5.
 All applicants are required to complete Anatomy & Physiology I with lab (or upper level equivalents with lab), Anatomy & Physiology II with lab (or upper level equivalents with lab), and Microbiology with lab (or upper level equivalent with lab) with a letter grade of "C" or higher in each course prior to taking the first nursing course. \An applicant may be accepted into the ADN program prior to completing courses, but all courses must be successfully completed prior to beginning nursing classes in the fall. - 6.
-All applicants are required to pay the College's business office for pre-admission fees, which may include, but not limited to, pre-entrance examination and criminal history background fees.
-The receipt for payment is due to the Office of Healthcare Education by January 31st for fall admission of each year.

-- 7. All applicants are required to pay the College's business office for pre-admission fees, which may include, but not limited to, pre-entrance examination and criminal history background fees.
-The receipt for payment of the pre-entrance examination is due to the Office of Healthcare Education by January 31st for fall admission of each year.
-Students that receive notification of candidacy acceptance must submit a receipt for payment of the criminal history background fee is due the Office of Healthcare Education by March 31st. - 8.
 All applicants are required to take a pre-entrance examination test specified by the Office of Healthcare Education.
 Tests will be scheduled by the Office of Healthcare Education after the January 31st deadline.

-Each applicant will be notified of scheduled test dates via email from the Office of Healthcare Education. - 9.
-Applicants selected for admission into the program must submit documentation of the following by July 31st during the year of admission: - a.
+Each applicant will be notified of scheduled test dates via email from the Office of Healthcare Education.

+- 7. Applicants selected for admission into the program must submit documentation of the following by July 31st during the year of admission: - a.
 Satisfactory physical examination that includes the ability to perform the essential functions related to Americans with Disabilities Act (ADA) core standards, which must be completed by a licensed physician or nurse practitioner in June or July. - b.
-Proof of immunizations against measles, mumps, rubella (MMR), or rubella titer. - c.
-Hepatitis B vaccine, titer, or signed declination statement. - d.
-American Heart Association® Basic Life Support Provider Course only (completed in June or July of admission year). - e.
-Valid proof of age to be eighteen (18) years or older (Accepted forms of validation include current driver's license, birth certificate, state-issued identification, or tribal identification). - 10.
-All applicants must submit to and satisfactorily complete a criminal history background check as scheduled by the Office of Healthcare Education. - 11.
+Proof of immunizations against measles, mumps, rubella (MMR), or rubella titer; varicella immunization, or positive titer. - c.
+Hepatitis B vaccine, titer, or signed declination statement. - d.American Heart Association® Basic Life Support Provider Course only (completed in June or July of admission year). - e.
+Valid proof of age to be eighteen (18) years or older (Accepted forms of validation include current driver's license, birth certificate, state-issued identification, or tribal identification). - 8.
+All applicants must submit to and satisfactorily complete a criminal history background check as scheduled by the Office of Healthcare Education. - 9.
 Students with a diagnosed disability who are unable to meet the essential functions related to ADA core standards are advised to contact the ADA coordinator prior to program admission.

 The number of students admitted into the program will vary according to the resources available.
-Qualified applicants for the ADN programs will be given priority based on admission criteria and ranking by the Policy, Admission, and Progression committee members.
+Qualified applicants for the ADN program will be given priority based on admission criteria and ranking by the Policy, Admission, and Progression committee members.
 Meeting minimum requirements does not guarantee admission to the program.

-Any student accepted into the ADN program must agree to be randomly tested for drugs at any point and time while enrolled in the ADN program.
+Any student accepted into the ADN program must agree to be randomly tested for drugs at any point in time while enrolled in the ADN program.
 The student is responsible for all expenses associated with testing.
 (Drug testing fees are included in the student's lab fees assessed by the College).